Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/docs/architecture.md

 ---

 ## 1. System Architecture Diagram

-The system architecture diagram represents a high-level view of how different components of the multi-tenant SaaS application interact with each other.
-It shows the flow of requests from the client to the backend and how authentication and data storage are handled.
+The system architecture diagram provides a clear high-level view of how different components of the multi-tenant SaaS application interact with each other.

 ### Components Overview